Daihatsu Move Canbus

-The Daihatsu Move Canbus (ダイハツ・ムーヴキャンバス, Daihatsu Mūvu Kyanbasu) is a kei car with sliding doors manufactured by the Japanese carmaker Daihatsu since 2016.
+The Daihatsu Move Canbus (ダイハツ・ムーヴキャンバス, Daihatsu Mūvu Kyanbasu) is a retro-styled semi-tall kei car with rear sliding doors manufactured by the Japanese carmaker Daihatsu since 2016.
 Despite adopting the "Move" nameplate, the car shared its underpinnings with the Tanto instead.

 Etymology

-The name "Canbus" is a combination of the verb "can", describing the car's ability, and the noun "bus", describing the car's bus-like shape and inspiration from Volkswagen Type 2, which was also known as the "Bus".
+The name "Canbus" is a combination of the verb "Can", describing the car's ability, and the noun "Bus", describing the car's bus-like shape and inspiration from the Volkswagen Type 2, which was also known as the "Bus".

 Overview

 The Move Canbus borrowed its overall design from the Hinata concept car.
 The Hinata was first showcased at the 2015 Tokyo Motor Show alongside the Tempo food truck and Noriori wheelchair accessible van concepts.

-The Canbus is targeted towards the women sales demographic.
+The Canbus is targeted towards the female sales demographic.

 First generation (LA800; 2016)

 The first-generation Move Canbus was sold between 2016 and 2022.
+The Move Canbus was introduced as a retro-styled sister model to the Move, despite sharing its underpinnings with the tall-height Tanto.